 Bystander intervention: Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene

-Trainings teach learners about the “Five Ds of bystander intervention,” which are tools that can be used to support someone who is being harmed.
+Among other topics, trainings teach learners about the “Five Ds of bystander intervention,” which are tools that can be used to support someone who is being harmed.
 This includes training participants on how to use a spectrum of different intervention options.
 The spectrum ranges from the most engaged to the least (while noting that any are helpful).

 The Five Ds are:

-- Direct – directly intervene in a situation
+- Direct – directly intervene in a situation.

-- Delegate – get help from someone else
+- Delegate – get help from someone else.

-- Delay – after the incident is over, check in with the person who was harmed
+- Delay – after the incident is over, check in with the person who was harmed.

-- Distract – take an indirect approach to de-escalate the situation
+- Distract – take an indirect approach to de-escalate the situation.

-- Document – if someone is already intervening and you believe the person causing harm behavior is escalated, document the situation
+- Document – if someone is already intervening and you believe the person causing harm behavior is escalated, document the situation.

 These allow for varying levels of intervention based on the situation and the bystanders level of safety.

-When it comes to sexual violence on college campuses CSU believes that bystander intervention complements prevention efforts that focus on potential perpetrators (as they are the only ones, through making the conscious choice to not perpetrate, who can truly prevent sexual violence) and risk reduction strategies which focus on potential victims.
+When it comes to sexual violence on college campuses, CSU believes that bystander intervention complements prevention efforts that focus on potential perpetrators (as they are the only ones, through making the conscious choice to not perpetrate, who can truly prevent sexual violence) and risk reduction strategies which focus on potential victims.

 More information about crime on campuses:

-- The university’s safety website (safety.colostate.edu)
+- The university’s safety website.

 - Emails from the university, which are received by all students, faculty and staff.

-- Printed safety alert bulletins describing specific crimes or perpetrators
+- Printed safety alert bulletins describing specific crimes or perpetrators.

-- Social media posts to the shared CSUPD and Public Safety Team Facebook and Twitter accounts
+- Social media posts to the shared CSUPD and Public Safety Team Facebook and Twitter accounts.